dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 <span class='red'>The drawback from above approach, other than being computuationally expensive is that we can style only one image at a time.
 For every other image pair (content, style) we have to run the algorithm again.</span>

-The paper, titled [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf) by Johnson et. al, shows that it is possible to train a neural network to apply a single style to any given content image with a single forward pass through the network in real-time.
+The paper, titled [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf) by Johnson et al, shows that it is possible to train a neural network to apply a single style to any given content image with a single forward pass through the network in real-time.

 <p align="center">
 <img src='/images/style_transfer/fast_style_transfer.png'  width="60%"/>